 Even if you do not have to interview, it can still be a good idea so that you:

 - can find out if the person really is right for that job

-Avoid using information on someone's social media profile when deciding who to interview.
+Avoid using someone's personal social media

 Decide who's involved in selecting and interviewing